 Luke 14:11- “For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
 NASB

-In this passage, Jesus was using a parable to address the guests and noticed that they were picking out places of honor for themselves.
-He used the occasion to bring to light the fatal flaw in that tendency and thinking.
+In this passage, Jesus gave a parable to the guests as He noticed that they were picking out places of honor for themselves.
+He used the occasion to highlight the fatal flaw in that tendency and thinking in self-exaltation.
 Sadly, many today are so driven to be recognized and esteemed that they exalt themselves.

 May God be with you as you go through this day!